tilezen/vector-datasource/docs/layers.md

 We include all language variants of the `name:*` values to enable full internationalization (when different than `name`).

-Language variants are identified by an ISO 639-1 two-letter language code and optional country, for example `en_GB` for British English.
-Mapzen house styles designed in Tangram support displaying all language scripts.
+Language variants are identified by an ISO 639-1 two-letter language code and optional country code, for example `en` for English and less commonly `en_GB` for British English.
+Mapzen [house styles](https://mapzen.com/products/maps/) designed in Tangram support displaying all language scripts.

 We additionally localize `alt_name:*` and `old_name:*` properties for features across all layers.

-For features in the `boundaries` layer, we support two additional variants `name:left` and `name:right` to support oriented labeling on the appropriate side of the boundary line (so the labeled polygon's text can appear inside that polygon consistently).
+For features in the `boundaries` layer, we support two additional variants `name:left` and `name:right` to support oriented labeling on the appropriate side of the boundary line (so the labeled polygon's text can appear inside that polygon consistently). _See planned bug fix [#1102](https://github.com/tilezen/vector-datasource/issues/1102)._

 **Localized name properties** (`common-optional`)**:**

 * `name:*`
 * `alt_name:*`
 * `old_name:*`
-* `name:left:*`
+* `name:left:*` _See planned bug fix [#1102](https://github.com/tilezen/vector-datasource/issues/1102)._
-* `name:right:*`
+* `name:right:*` _See planned bug fix [#1102](https://github.com/tilezen/vector-datasource/issues/1102)._

 #### Geometry types